-STEP 4 - TURN POWER ON for the electronics (using power bar switch) and wait 2 minutes for the iDirect gateway to boot up and GPS on the TOUGHSAT to be found.
+STEP 4 - TURN POWER ON for the electronics (using power bar switch) and wait 2 minutes for the iDirect gateway to boot up and GPS to be found.
+The iDirect will front display will show solid amber RX (receive) and NET (Network) lights when ready.